OUGenomics/Bioinformatics-ARET-July2018/Section-4/readme.md

 usearch -usearch_global orfs.fna -db pcc.udb -id 0.7 -strand both -mincols 50 -maxhits 1 -qsegout reverse_hits.fas -blast6out reverse_hit.tab

 The number of lines in the .tab file is equivalent to the number of hits.
-You can get the number of hits the following command on the .tab file:
+You can get the number with the following command on the .tab file:

 ```sh
 wc -l < filename